-Just 6% of quality job adverts in the UK mention flexible working.
-So why aren’t more companies adopting this valuable employee (and we’d argue, employer!) benefit?
+Just 6% of quality job adverts in the UK mention flexible working: so why aren’t more employers adopting this valuable employee (and we’d argue, employer!) benefit?

-It’s possible there’s still confusion around what flexibility actually means.
+It’s possible employers are still confused around what flexibility actually means.
 It certainly doesn’t mean that your employee will disappear into the sunset and start to slow down their output.
 It doesn’t mean they care less, and it certainly doesn’t mean they won’t be ‘as good’ as full-time members of staff.

 According to Acas, flexible working can describe a place of work, for example homeworking, or a type of contract, such as a temporary contract.
 But it can also describe part-time working, flexi-time, job sharing and shift work.